rhysnewell/aviary/README.md

 ![](docs/_include/images/aviary_logo.png)

 # Aviary
-An easy to use for wrapper for a robust snakemake pipeline for metagenomic hybrid assembly, binning, and annotation.
+An easy to use for wrapper for a robust snakemake pipeline for metagenomic short-read, long-read, and hybrid assembly.
-The pipeline currently includes a step-down iterative hybrid assembler, an isolate hybrid assembler, a quality control module and a comprehensive binning pipeline.
+Aviary also performs binning, annotation, strain diversity analyses,a nd provides users with an easy way to combine and dereplicate many aviary results with rapidity.
+The pipeline currently includes a series of distinct, yet flexible, modules that can seamlessly communicate with each other.
 Each module can be run independently or as a single pipeline depending on provided input.

 [Please refer to the full docs here](https://rhysnewell.github.io/aviary)